jared-l-smith/GIS-portfolio/index.md

 ### Programming & Data Analysis
 - [Languages/tools]

-## Contact
-- Email: jaredlavernesmith@gmail.com
-- LinkedIn: www.linkedin.com/in/jaredlavernesmith

 # Featured Projects
+[Brief description of the skills showcased in my featured projects]

-- **SAMPLE** [SAMPLE: Boulder County Trail Access Analysis](projects/sample-project.md) - [A viewshed analysis to identify optimal trailhead locations with mountain views for the Boulder County Parks Department.]
+**SAMPLE** [SAMPLE: Boulder County Trail Access Analysis](projects/sample-project.md) - [A viewshed analysis to identify optimal trailhead locations with mountain views for the Boulder County Parks Department.]

-## Featured GIS Project
+## Featured Project 1
 - [Featured  Project Title](projects/project-name.md) - [One sentence description.]

-## Featured Data Science Project
+## Featured Project 2
 - [Featured  Project Title](projects/project-name.md) - [One sentence description.]

-## Featured StoryMap
+## Featured Project 3
 - [Featured  Project Title](projects/project-name.md) - [One sentence description.]

+# Additional Work

+## All Projects
+[Brief description of what type of work my projects entail.
+Data Science, Spatial Analysis, Web Mapping: what else?
+[Link to projects page] (projects/project-landing.md)

-# Writing Samples
+## Writing Samples
 [One sentence description of what one can find on this page.]
 [Link to writing samples page](writing/writing-samples-landing.md)

-# ArcPy Scripts
+## ArcPy Scripts
 [One sentence description of what one can find on this page.]
 [Link to ArcPy Script Page](scripts/scripts-landing.md)

+# Contact
+- Email: jaredlavernesmith@gmail.com
+- LinkedIn: www.linkedin.com/in/jaredlavernesmith